-In an article in International Herald Tribune there is an interesting theory about hiding of EPO abuse.Â Scientists in laboratoriums in Switzerland work to develop a test that can prove a special powder used to destroy traces of the drug EPO (erythropoietin).
-In the past year there has been a significant increase in the number of tests showing no EPO at all.
-The scientists have the theory that the riders use a protease that can break down proteins in the urine.
+In an article in International Herald Tribune, there is an exciting theory about the hiding of EPO abuse.
+Scientists in laboratories in Switzerland work to develop a test that can prove a special powder used to destroy traces of the drug EPO (erythropoietin).
+In the past year, there has been a significant increase in the number of tests showing no EPO at all.
+The scientists have the theory that the riders use a protease to break down proteins in the urine.

-“We have no proof so far but there are indications that a powder exists.
-It can happen that people who excrete less EPO than others have a result where there is no EPO but it is unusual.
-And over this last year we’ve seen some suspicious cases of EPO-free urine samples, where we did not understand why suddenly it was undetectable” Said Martial Saugy, the head of the Swiss anti-doping laboratory, to International Herald Tribune.
+“We have no proof so far, but there are indications that a powder exists.
+It can happen that people who excrete less EPO than others have a result where there is no EPO, but it is unusual.
+And over this last year, we’ve seen some suspicious cases of EPO-free urine samples, where we did not understand why suddenly it was undetectable,” Said Martial Saugy, the head of the Swiss anti-doping laboratory to International Herald Tribune.

-Small amount of protease can remove EPO
+A small amount of protease can remove EPO

-It is possible to remove EPO from the urine by putting protease on their hands, then urinating on their fingers.
+It is possible to remove EPO from the urine by putting protease on their hands then urinating on their fingers.
 Only a small amount of protease is needed to break down all EPO in the urine.